Estimated reading time: 5 minutes

 Take the time to create a flow chart of the process and have this picture available for employees to review in the employee manual.

-Include necessary forms and documents that are required for the leave.
+Include necessary forms and documents that are required for the leave and when those forms need to be returned.

 3. Answer The Questions Before They Are Asked